ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-eradication-gap.md

 **REPLICATOR DYNAMICS FOR INTERVENTION USAGE**

-The decision to use a bednet is modeled as a game.
+The decision to use an intervention is modeled as a game.
 Like in a lottery, each host can play two different strategies against the bank, which is here the pool of infectious hosts in the population.
-If the host decides to not use the net, she will suffer from the potential consequences of an infection at cost $C_I>0$.
+If the host decides to not use the intervention, she will suffer from the potential consequences of an infection at cost $C_I>0$.
 If the host decides to play as a user, he will suffer a little less from the consequences of an infection, but incur the nuisance cost $C_N>0$ of putting and maintaining the net every day.
-For both strategies we can write the indivdual payoff as negative values of the cost:
+For both strategies we can write the individual payoff as negative values of the cost:

  $$f_U =  -C_N - (1-\sigma) \beta I C_I$$$